Linaro/lava/doc/device-capabilities.rst

   device.
 Priority can **only** be changed once an owned device has been reserved for the job and before the job starts running or an error will be returned.
+* annotate individual job failures
+* skip health check this time only when putting a device online.
+This omission is recorded in the state transition log for the device.
+* force a health check without needing to take the device offline and then back online.